gammapy/gammapy/docs/maps/index.rst

 * ``pix`` : Coordinates in pixel space.
 Pixel coordinates are continuous defined on the interval [0,N-1] where N is the number of pixels along a given map dimension with pixel centers at integer values.
-For methods that reference a discrete pixel, pixel coordinates wil be rounded to the nearest pixel index and passed to the corresponding ``idx`` method.
+For methods that reference a discrete pixel, pixel coordinates will be rounded to the nearest pixel index and passed to the corresponding ``idx`` method.
 * ``coord`` : The true map coordinates including angles on the sky (longitude and latitude).
 This coordinate system supports three coordinate